 Progress : Various projects completed 2005-2011

 Kettleby Foods' continuingly expanding business has resulted in several extensions and alterations being needed across the site to maximise on productivity.
-Williams-Architects have provided both design and management services, at various times, in the provision of additional production, stores, changing, research, administration and engineering space.
+Williams-Architects have provided both design and management services at various times, in the provision of additional space for production, stores, changing, research, administration and engineering.

 At all stages, the initial build quality and design ethos have been respected and continued.
 Extensions and alterations strive to blend with the original footprint and form – with the original concept of the production facility within a landscaped green site keenly maintained.

 Contract Value : c£12M

 Walkers Snack Foods took over an existing food production facility in 2004, and have continued to refurbish and extend across the site as production demands have increased and new products have been introduced.
 The project has been managed by Summers Inman, with Williams-Architects providing a full architectural support service.
 The project has required a fast-paced turnaround of design information and construction techniques in order to maintain and achieve the market goals of the client.